AmoyDreamer/react-hoc-timers/README.md

 ```
 const EnhancedComponent = Timer(MyComponent)
 ```
-You can use the decorators feature of es2015, like this
+You can use the Decorator feature of ECMAScript 6, like this
 ```
 @Timer
 class MyComponent extends React.component {}